tobias-weiss-ai-xr/opendesk-edu/docs/development.md

 **Note:** The mirror is scheduled to run every hour at 42 minutes past the hour.

-openDesk strives to make all relevant artefacts available on Open CoDE so there is the mirroring process configured to pull artefacts that do not originate from Open CoDE into projects called `*-Mirror` within the [openDesk Components section](https://gitlab.opencode.de/bmi/opendesk/components).
+openDesk strives to make all relevant artifacts available on Open CoDE so there is the mirroring process configured to pull artifacts that do not originate from Open CoDE into projects called `*-Mirror` within the [openDesk Components section](https://gitlab.opencode.de/bmi/opendesk/components).

-The mirror script takes the information on what artefacts to mirror from the annotation inside the two yaml files:
+The mirror script takes the information on what artifacts to mirror from the annotation inside the two yaml files:
 - `# upstreamRegistry` *required*: To identify the source registry
 - `# upstreamRepository` *required*: To identify the source repository
 - `# upstreamMirrorTagFilterRegEx` *required*: If this annotation is set it activates the mirror for the component.
 Only tags are being mirrored that match the given regular expression. **Note:** You have to use single quotes for this attribute's value in case you use backslash leading regex notation like `\d`.
-- `# upstreamMirrorStartFrom` *optional*: Array of numeric values in case you want to mirror only artefacts beginning with a specific version.
+- `# upstreamMirrorStartFrom` *optional*: Array of numeric values in case you want to mirror only artifacts beginning with a specific version.
 You must use capturing groups in `# upstreamMirrorTagFilterRegEx` to identify the single numeric elements of the version within the tag and use per capturing group (left to right) one numeric array element here to define the version the mirror should start with.

-### Get new artefacts mirrored
+### Get new artifacts mirrored

 If you want new images or charts to be mirrored that are not yet included in one of the yaml files there are two options: